1. Home

 2. Integration

-3. Embed Teamup Calendar in a Webpage
+3. Embed Teamup Calendar in a Website

-Embed Teamup Calendar in a Webpage
+Embed Teamup Calendar in a Website

+Here is the customized embedding link for the calendar shown above.
 Note the link parameters after ? in the URL that make the respective UI elements invisible, achieving the simple and sleek look that blends with the webpage.

 • The embedded calendar can correspond to an existing web presence.